ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/main_file.md

 ### IEventBus

-`IEventBus` is an interface where we register specific events handled by forge to.
-There are two main event buses in the game: our mod's event bus and forge's event bus.
+`IEventBus` is an interface where we register specific events handled by Forge to.
+There are two main event buses in the game: our mod's event bus and Forge's event bus.
 The mod event bus is used for listening to lifecycle events (where mods initialize).
-The forge event bus handles all the intercepts of vanilla code within the game.
+The Forge event bus handles all the intercepts of vanilla code within the game.

 There are two ways to subscribe a method to an event bus.
-The first is to go into a constructor (most likely on your main mod class) and call `IEventBus#addListener` which should take in a method that has a single parameter of an object extending `Event`.
+The first is to go into a constructor (most likely on your main mod class) and call `IEventBus::addListener` which should take in a method that has a single parameter of an object extending `Event`.
 It would look something like this:

 ```java
 ...